Travel in Austria

 How to get to the Albertina by public transport?

-The location of the Albertina is very central, and it can be reached using Vienna’s excellent public transport system.
+The location of the Albertina is very central, and you can reach it easily by using Vienna’s excellent public transport system.

 • Subway: You can take the subway to Karlsplatz station and from there walk for about 5 minutes.
 The U1 (red line), U2 (purple line), and U4 (green line) subway lines stop at this station.
 You should exit the station at the Opera (Oper) exit, and from there, it is about a 5-minute walk.
 Another option is to take the U3 subway line (orange line) and get off at the central cathedral station of Vienna (Stephansplatz) and from there walk for about 15 minutes through the beautiful streets of the old city.